sandrodz/munin-weather-plugin/README.md

-Munin weather plugin written in Ruby
+Munin weather_* plugin written in Ruby
 ====================

-This is an asterisk **plugin weather_*** that collects environmental weather data.
+This is an asterisk plugin that collects environmental weather data.

 API provided by http://worldweatheronline.com
 Get your free API key http://developer.worldweatheronline.com/